25 Things to do in Bangkok

 - Party in Bangkok

 - Fun things to do in Bangkok

 Best Places to Visit in Bangkok

 You can't say you've been to Bangkok if you haven't visited these places.

 From the impressive Grand Palace to the busy Chinatown area, here are the places you must visit in Bangkok :

 That should be number one on your list if it's your first time in Bangkok.

-The Grand Palace is one of the most iconic building in Thailand and have an incredible architecture and treasures including the Emerald Buddha.
+The Grand Palace is one of the most iconic buildings in Thailand and has an incredible architecture and treasures including the Emerald Buddha.

 As for other monuments and temples in Thailand, remember to wear clothes that cover your shoulder and your legs.

 🐵 Mojo Tip: Go as early as possible to avoid the big crowd and the heat.